LDSSA/curriculum-development/CONTRIBUTING.md

 1. Anyone on `#curriculum` can discuss, review, or upvote/downvote Pull Requests
 2. Reviews by Teaching, Quality Assurance, and Student Success are optional but encouraged
-3. Final approval by the Curriculum Development team (merge and close the issue).
+3. Final approval by the Curriculum Development team (merge and close the issue, notify on `#curriculum`).

-For Specializations with Leads assigned, curriculum changes need to be approved by the Specialization Lead.
+For Specializations with Leads assigned, further curriculum changes need to be approved by the Specialization Lead.

 # Curriculum Development Team